This Complaints Procedure deals with complaints arising from:

 - If the complaint involves an Apprentice, they will be offered support at the meeting.

 - All Apprentices will be encouraged to bring a supporter to the interview.

-- Vulnerable Adults must have the support of their care worker, or a person of their choice, who can act as their advocate and the Head of Operations must be informed.
+- Vulnerable Adults must have the support of their care worker, or a person of their choice, who can act as their advocate and the Head of Certification must be informed.

 - The formal complaint should be resolved within 25 working days of the receipt of the original formal complaint.

 - If it appears that a decision will not be reached within the due period, those involved will be advised of the need for a longer period.